-Parents have asked for this for some time now, so we’re pleased to announce that after much consideration, Holland Christian Schools is launching a Spanish Immersion program at our Rose Park Elementary campus!
-Starting next fall, for the 2018-2019 school year, we will be adding a single section of 3-year-old Spanish Immersion (SI) preschool on Tuesdays and Thursdays, a single section of SI 4-year-old preschool on Mondays, Wednesdays, and Fridays, and a single 5-day SI kindergarten section to our already established programs.
+Beginning with the 2018-19 school year, Holland Christian Schools is launching a Spanish Immersion program at our Rose Park Elementary campus!
+For the 2018-19 school year, we offer 3-year-old Spanish Immersion (SI) preschool on Tuesdays and Thursdays, 4-year-old SI preschool on Mondays, Wednesdays, and Fridays, and a 5-day SI kindergarten.
 We plan to continue to add a single section of consecutive grades each year, through 5th grade by 2023.

 Drumroll please….
 We’re thrilled to introduce you to our preschool and kindergarten Spanish Immersion teachers for 2018-19!

 Meet Maestra Perla DeLeon